 the member concerned shall be entitled to be heard on the resolution at the general meeting at which the resolution is proposed.

-Register of Members

-The Trustees shall maintain a register of members, setting out the full name and address of each member, the date on which he/she was admitted to membership, and the date on which any person ceased to be a member.

 Annual General Meeting

 The Trustees shall convene an annual general meeting in each year.

 Not more than 18 months shall elapse between one annual general meeting and the next.